As of today, the Google Chrome browser still controls around 65 to 70% of the market share. But that seems to be changing rapidly.

-Google Chrome is a very RAM hungry browser, and I’ve never seen it open with less than 600 megabytes per RAM of usage.
+If you compare Brave vs Chrome RAM usage, Google Chrome is a very RAM-hungry browser, and I’ve never seen it open with less than 600 megabytes per RAM of usage.
 So in that case, Brave is also going to get a win.

 Brave vs Chrome: User Interface

-User interface is almost identical to that of Google Chrome.
-You’ll notice that the Google Chrome’s address bar is significantly wider and some of the buttons (home, bookmarks) are shuffled around a bit.
+The user interface is almost identical to that of Google Chrome.
+You’ll notice that Google Chrome’s address bar is significantly wider and some of the buttons (home, bookmarks) are shuffled around a bit.

 Brave vs Chrome: Features

-Great thing about Brave is that it supports all Chrome extensions, you just download and install them as if you were using Chrome.
-This runs natively on Brave browser just like it does on Chrome.
+The great thing about Brave is that it supports all Chrome extensions, you just download and install them as if you were using Chrome.
+This runs natively on the Brave browser just like it does on Chrome.

 All of these features are been put into Brave browser natively.
 And native code in my opinion is always better.
 It just runs better and runs cleaner.